Singularitty/BASICS/README.md

 # Requirements

 ## Recomended
-- Use PyPy for better performance
+- PyPy is necessary to obtain better performance, we recommend setting a virtualenv with pyenv, using the PyPy Interpreter

 ## Python Packages
 - angr